smashthings/jinny/README.md

 Imports and templates other templates with the same values as the master template has received.
 This may not be thread safe for non-GIL or other multithreaded implementations of python as it relies on pointer updates to a global variable from the root template.
 For CPython which is the vast majority of implementations and runtime this is totally fine.

-Benefit of this approach is dodging passing the value stack through the Jinja codebase which can be prone to breaking in Jinja updates and adds a substantial overhead to route and debug.
+The benefit of this approach is dodging passing the value stack through the Jinja codebase which can be prone to breaking in Jinja updates and adds a substantial overhead to route and debug.
+This functionality is well outside of the Jinja's intended design.
+If you don't want to deviate too far from Jinja then don't use it.

 ```
 $ cat template.html